Salem Third-Party Claims Attorney for Injured Workers

 Protecting Injured Workers' Right to Compensation

+A third-party insurance claim is a claim made against someone else's insurance policy.
+These claims most often occur when the claimant is injured because of someone else's negligence and the negligent party has third party liability coverage.
 When you are injured at work by a third-party (person or company) that is not your employer or a coworker, you may have two claims.
 You may be able to get financial compensation in the form of workers' compensation benefits and from a lawsuit settlement or award from a negligent third party.

 From our law offices in Salem, Oregon, the lawyers at Elmer & Brunot, PC, protect and defend residents throughout Northwest Oregon who are injured in their capacity as employees by negligent third parties.